 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 People with Hodgkin lymphoma may experience the following symptoms or signs.
 Sometimes, people with Hodgkin lymphoma do not show any of these symptoms, or these symptoms may be caused by a medical condition that is not cancer.
-If you are concerned about a symptom or sign on this list, please talk with your doctor.
-Common symptoms associated with Hodgkin lymphoma include:
+Common symptoms caused by Hodgkin lymphoma include:

 - Painless swelling of lymph nodes in the neck, underarm, or groin area that does not go away within a few weeks